Revelation 19:20

 the devil and his fallen angels.
 God created humans to be His children: to know

 Him and to be with Him forever.
-It was never the intention of God; that man
+It was never the intention of Jesus that man

-antichrist here at the end of Revelation Chapter 19, and at the beginning of
+here at the end of Revelation Chapter 19, and at the beginning of Revelation

-Revelation Chapter 20 we are told some details about the destiny of Satan.
-Rev.
+Chapter 20 we are told some details about the destiny of Satan.
+Revelation

 20:1-3 says, "And I saw an angel come down